friarswood/dt-mc-digital-twin/README.md

 ## TODO list

+- [X] Minecraft door opens/closes in sync with real door
-- when somebody triggers the touch sensor, we should hear a bell ringing in Minecraft...
+- [ ] when somebody triggers the touch sensor, we should hear a bell ringing in Minecraft...
-- daylight hours synchronised with the real world
+- [ ] daylight hours synchronised with the real world
-- weather synchronised with the real world, using pressure, temperature and perhaps even water-present sensors
+- [ ] weather synchronised with the real world, using pressure, temperature and perhaps even water-present sensors

 Any other ideas?
 Submit an issue!
 ## Setup